AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

 Binding Raw Python Functions (DON'T DO THIS)
 #############################################
 You also have the option, should you need to, to bind raw python functions as ASSET VectorFunctions and ScalarFunctions.
 This can be accomplished using the :code:`vf.PyVectorFunction` and  :code:`vf.PyScalarFunction` types as shown below.
 The function must have a signature accepting as the first argument a 1 dimensional numpy array of input arguments
 (named :code:`X` in this case) and returning a numpy array.
 Additional parameters on which the implementation depends (these are not mathematical input variables) may be included as additional arguments.
-You must also explicit state the input and output (if not scalar) sizes of the function.
+You must also explicitly state the input and output (if not scalar) sizes of the function.
 The function jacobian and hessian will be computed with finite differences using the user specified jacobian and hessian step sizes.